 Admission to the B.S. in athletic training is limited.
 See “Limited Admissions and Limited Retention Requirements” in this catalog.

 The Department of Kinesiology and Physical Education offers a B.S. in kinesiology and a B.S.Ed. in physical education.
-The department also offers minors in kinesiology and physical education (with an interdisciplinary option), and coaching.
+The department also offers minors in dance education, kinesiology and physical education (with an interdisciplinary option), and coaching.
 In addition, the department offers selected courses developed to meet the needs of the university community.

 The Department of Kinesiology and Physical Education recommends high school preparation in biology, geometry, chemistry, and physics for students who plan to major or minor in any area of physical education.
 Such students should seek early academic advisement through the office of the coordinator of advisement.

 All instructors will take roll during the first week of classes.
 A properly registered student has the legal right to a “seat” for a reasonable length of time, defined by the Department of Kinesiology and Physical Education as the first class meeting after the university add/drop date.
 Instructors reserve the right to drop administratively any student who has not attended class during this time period.

 With the exception of KNPE 100 and KNPE 111, all 100-level KNPE and KNDN courses may be repeated for credit one time only.

 Courses marked with the symbol # involve risk or safety factors.
 The department reserves the right to deny admission to or continuation of enrollment in these courses to any student who is deemed a risk factor to others or to himself or herself.

 Paul Carpenter, Ph.D., University of California, Los Angeles, professor, chair

 Rodney Caughron, Ph.D., University of Iowa, associate professor